United Front (West Bengal)

 The United Front (যুক্তফ্রণ্ট) was a political coalition in West Bengal, India, formed shortly after the 1967 West Bengal Legislative Assembly election.
-It was conceived on 25 February 1967, through the joining together of the United Left Front and the People's United Left Front, along with other parties.
+It was conceived on 25 February 1967, through the joining of the United Left Front and the People's United Left Front, along with other parties.
 Soon after its formation, a massive rally was held in Calcutta, at which an 18-point programme of the Front was presented.
 Ajoy Mukherjee, leader of the Bangla Congress, was the head of the United Front.

 The Front formed a state government with Mukherjee as its chief minister and Jyoti Basu became the Deputy Chief Minister, dislodging the Indian National Congress for the first time in the history of the state.
 The ministry took oath on 15 March 1967.

 18-point programme

-The points listed in the programme announced in Calcutta promised that their government would ensure availability of primary needs of the people; handle the food crisis, provide rehabilitation to refugees; fight against corruption, nepotism, black-marketing, unemployment, food prices; pay special attention to women, scheduled castes and tribals; reorganise the police force to respect democratic rights.
+The points listed in the programme announced in Calcutta promised that the United Front government would ensure availability of primary needs of the people; handle the food crisis, provide rehabilitation to refugees; fight against corruption, nepotism, black-marketing, unemployment, food prices; pay special attention to women, scheduled castes and tribals; reorganise the police force to respect democratic rights.